-- 1. DCR: Debt service coverage/expense coverage ratio: - A) 1.15 minimum for year 1 and a minimum of 1.00 for years 2-20 - B) 1.05 ECR minimum for 10 years, 1.02 for years 11-20.
+- 1. DCR Debt service coverage/ECR expense coverage ratio: - A) 1.15 DCR minimum for year 1 and a minimum of 1.00 for years 2-20 - B) 1.05 ECR minimum for 10 years, 1.02 for years 11-20.

 Should the project reflect a negative cash flow, an operating deficit reserve account will be required to be capitalized at the initial closing to satisfy any deficit through year 20.
 Interest must also be included.
+The proforma should show this use and source.

 - 2. Developer Fee: Defined in the AHTF Program, Policies and Procedures. - 3.
 Income and expense trend factor over 20 year cash flow: Expense inflator should be 1% higher than the revenue inflator. - 4.
+Maximum rents: The rent and income limits for each unit must match.
+For example, a unit that is intended for a 50% AMI household must have a 50% AMI rent limit and a 50% AMI income limit unless there is project based rental subsidy or State Housing Support funding in the project.
+For example, a 30% AMI income limit may be matched with a fair market rent (FMR) limit if there is a rental subsidy.

+Rent increases for occupied AHTF units are limited to once annually.
+This limit applies to the rent charged for the unit and not the portion of tenant paid rent for residents assisted with Section 8 or other rental assistance, which may increase or decrease based on changes in income.
+This limit also applies regardless of the term of the lease or any language in the lease that would allow rents to increase more than once annually.
+Rents must always comply with limits imposed by the program(s) that financed the development and/or respective unit.
+This includes other Minneapolis funding sources as well as funding sources provided by other funders.

+The limitation on rents includes rent, services and utility payments or monthly allowances for services and other non-optional charges.
+If a project is receiving HOME funds from the City, the utility allowances must be determined using either the HUD Utility Schedule Model or another HUD allowed project specific methodology under 24 CFR 92.252(d).
+If a project is not receiving HOME funds from the City, the utility allowances shall be determined as the described above except that if another government-provided funding source for the project allows a different utility allowance, the City will accept such alternative utility allowance.

+Upon determination that HOME funding applies to a given project, rents and the operating proforma will be adjusted to comply with HOME rent limits.

-Maximum rents: The project rents for affordable units should fall at or below the maximum rent allowed for the targeted income level per attachment 1.
-For the purposes of underwriting, if the project falls in a non-concentrated area and is new construction, the project should accommodate a minimum of 20% of the units at the High HOME Rent Level (also per attachment 1).
-The projects assigned HOME funding and the required number of HOME units is subject to change based on final underwriting and will be determined prior to closing. - 5.
-Management and Operating Expenses (excluding real estate taxes and reserves): Based on anticipated stabilized operating expenses occurring after the development is placed in service or upon full occupancy: - A) General Administrative expenses (including marketing and leasing). - B) Payroll 9 salaries, payroll taxes, fringe benefits - C) Utilities - D) Maintenance and Repair (including turnover costs) - E) Property Management Fee: Up to \$75 per unit per month, minimum of \$5,000 annually provided that a higher fee may be permitted if funded by MHFA and allowed by MHFA's underwriting for the project.
+- 5. Management and Operating Expenses (excluding real estate taxes and reserves): Based on anticipated stabilized operating expenses occurring after the development is placed in service or upon full occupancy: - A) General Administrative expenses (including marketing and leasing).

+- B) Payroll 9 salaries, payroll taxes, fringe benefits - C) Utilities - D) Maintenance and Repair (including turnover costs) - E) Property Management Fee: Up to \$75 per unit per month, minimum of \$5,000 annually provided that a higher fee may be permitted if funded by MHFA and allowed by MHFA's underwriting for the project.
 This fee should be the last operating expense paid after debt service.